Skip to main content

 3.2 How do I access my credit report?

-You can get access to copy of your TransUnion credit report for free by clicking here.
+You can get access to copy of your statutory TransUnion credit report for free by clicking here.

 Return to top

-3.3 What information does your credit report provide?
+3.3 What information does my credit report provide?

-Think of your credit report as a kind of financial passport that includes your financial history and credit activity.
+Think of your credit report as a kind of financial passport that includes your financial history and relevant public information.

-Your credit report will provide the following information:
+Your CreditView credit report can show any of the following pieces of information:

 Return to top